-- Principles of Documentary
+Principles of Documentary

-Eileen McAdam (Sound & Story of the Hudson Valley) hosts Jay Kernis
+Eileen McAdam (Sound & Story of the Hudson Valley)

-(CBS) in Principles of Documentary,
+hosts Jay Kernis (CBS) in Principles of Documentary,

-Documentary Skills courses will prepare students for documentary fieldwork within a given documentary tradition or medium, as well as serve students interested in production for feature and creative work.
+DS 110-116: Storytelling Toolkit courses are 1–2 credit workshop classes that prepare students for documentary fieldwork within a given documentary tradition or medium.
+These courses will serve students whether they are interested in working on evidence-based or purely creative projects.
 Although it is recommended that students take Principles of Documentary to prepare for these courses, there is no prerequisite.
 Rather, it is expected that students complement or build from work done in either Principles of Documentary or other coursework.

 Topics in Documentary Studies

-DS 371 - Independent Study in Documentary Studies (1–4 credits)
+DS 371: Independent Study in Documentary Studies (1–4 credits)

 An opportunity for qualified students to pursue independent study or research in Documentary Studies under the supervision of an appropriate faculty member.
 The written study proposal must be approved by the MDOCS Director.
 Prerequisites/corequisites: previous study related to the area of the internship experience.